macbuse/macbuse.github.io/PROG/cours_2020.md

 # Introduction

 I suppose you know how to ask Google to translate this page in french - I have an qwerty keyboard and accents are impossible.

-The first class will be just preparation for what we will do then.
+I have COVID till 25/9 so the first class will be just preparation for what we will do then.
 I won't be using the Moodle page so much as it is not easy to update unlike GitHub.
 You will be learning how to use GitHub later - it's quite easy.

 Please watch the videos.